Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Systems with odd variables

 \subsection{Example: particle on a ring}

 \global\long \paramJ{\eta} \global\long \locs{k}

-We provide an example to illustrate our excess/housekeeping decomposition on a system with odd variables.
+We provide an example to illustrate our excess/housekeeping decomposition in the presence of odd variables.
 We also compare to the HS decomposition, where the housekeeping EPR can take unphysical negative values~\citep{lee2013fluctuation,spinney2012nonequilibrium,ford2012entropy}.

-We use a standard model from the literature on the stochastic thermodynamics of systems with odd variables~\citep{lee2013fluctuation,spinney2012nonequilibrium,ford2012entropy}, illustrated in Figure~\ref{fig:odd} (left).
+We use an existing model from the literature~\citep{lee2013fluctuation,spinney2012nonequilibrium,ford2012entropy}, illustrated in Figure~\ref{fig:odd} (left).
 There is a particle on a ring with $\locs$ locations; the particle also has an odd ``velocity'' degree of freedom, indicating whether it is moving clockwise or counter-clockwise.
 The system's microstate is specified by $\xx=(r,v)$, where $r\in\{1,\dots,\locs\}$ is the position of the particle on the ring and $v\in\{{-1},+1\}$ is the velocity.
 Conjugation involves flipping the sign of the velocity variables,